bhavyanshu/OpenVID-sys/README.md

 MAIL_ENCRYPTION=tls
 ```
 * To test database and setup tables required by web app, run `php artisan migrate --seed`.
 * Next run `npm install` for laravel-elixir and other packages.
+Then run `npm install --save-dev del`.
 * Then run `bower update` to pull in frontend related dependencies.
 * Finally run `gulp` to move the required frontend files to correct locations.
 If you don't have gulp, then install it first.
 * That's all.
 Now you can execute `php artisan serve` in project root to run the web app on your localhost.